nix-community/projects/proposals/stdenv.md

 While the mentioned chapters in the Nixpkgs manual are central to the entire ecosystem and critically important early on in user onboarding, they are by far the weakest parts of documentation and a clear hindrance to adoption – well known among new users, contributors, and maintainers for lack of crucial information, poor discoverability, and densely written text full of unfamiliar concepts and terminology (to the point of being the subject of [elaborate mockery](https://ianthehenry.com/posts/how-to-learn-nix/)).
 Most importantly, this part of documentation is **effectively unmaintained** as currently no one has the resources to take ownership.

 Nixpkgs is a large software project, and one of the largest public GitHub repositories.
 The code itself originated from research projects in [2004](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwi5o8mAwOn_AhWBS_EDHRolCnQQFnoECA4QAQ&url=https%3A%2F%2Fedolstra.github.io%2Fpubs%2Fnspfssd-lisa2004-final.pdf&usg=AOvVaw10O4UewT2sh6kUSXYR3jNC&opi=89978449) and [2006](https://nixos.org/docs/SCR-2005-091.pdf), and albeit always serving its purpose, for various reasons has grown without clear direction since and saw, at best, sparse efforts to provide approachable documentation.
-It is [notoriously difficult to read and navigate](https://discourse.nixos.org/t/where-is-callpackage-defined-exactly-part-2/12524), only understood well by a few people, and attempts at documenting it appropriately proved extraordinarily difficult: On the one hand, deep contextual knowledge is required to fully grasp it.
-On the other hand, the existing documentation is ill-structured, but relied-upon by many users and must therefore not change in ways such that important information is lost.
 The documentation team is now at a crucial point where we have built up enough capacity, expertise, and community support to tackle the skill-based problem of producing correct and helpful documentation and presenting it in appropriate locations; we also have built up enough organisational structures and routines to deal with the coordination problem of incrementally reorganising a large information system in a division of labor.

-This project aims for a complete revision of the [Standard Environment](https://nixos.org/manual/nixpkgs/unstable/#part-stdenv) and [Build Helpers](https://nixos.org/manual/nixpkgs/unstable/#part-builders) chapters in the Nixpkgs manual.
-We will employ techniques and tactics that have proven successful in past activities, and build on our experience with the particularities of the technology and community:
+This project aims for a complete revision of the [Standard Environment](https://nixos.org/manual/nixpkgs/unstable/#part-stdenv), [Build Helpers](https://nixos.org/manual/nixpkgs/unstable/#part-builders), and [library reference](https://nixos.org/manual/nixpkgs/unstable/#id-1.4) chapters in the Nixpkgs manual, and do other clean-up work in context.

-- Diligently survey existing first- and third-party documentation
-- Work incrementally on many small changes
-- Work in pairs or small teams
-- Distribute high-context and low-context tasks according to level of expertise and availability
-- Improve processes as we go, so others can follow more easily
-- Plan for enough review capacity among project participants
-- Involve maintainers and experts for reviews and consultation
-- Run usability studies for validation
-- Share knowledge and provide opportunities for volunteers to contribute

 Specific goals are, roughly in order of importance:

-- Survey and take inventory of key issues
 - Clarify key concepts, mechanisms, and common use cases
 - Improve structure and language
 - Ensure that the entire API surface is visible